 Subjective

 In our opinion, the WRF model configuration selected for the production run is acceptable for generation of meteorological fields to be input to air quality models.
-A reasonable mix of physics options and model configuration parameters were selected using an up-to-date release of the ARW-WRF model.
-The model configurations for the nine sensitivity runs were also set up correctly and spanned a sufficiently broad set of physics choices.
+A reasonable mix of physics options and model configuration parameters were selected using an up-to-date release of the WRF model.
+Sensitivity run number number three (“px_acm2_morr_rrtmg”; see table in Section 4.3) was selected by SESARM as the configuration for the production run, and used the following settings: Morrison explicit moisture, RRTMG radiation, PX land surface and surface layer physics, Kain-Fritsch cumulus parameterization, and ACM2 planetary boundary layer (PBL) scheme.

+The model configurations for the nine sensitivity runs were also set up correctly and spanned a sufficiently broad set of physics choices such that the final choice of production run configuration could be satisfactorily determined.
 Sufficient documentation was provided by SESARM to be confident that the WRF model was run in the manner designed and intended.

 Objective statistical analysis of full-year production run

-The three charts on the right for temperature, moisture and wind speed for states in SEMAP show the observed weather fields in red and the modeled fields in blue.
-As a broad summary statement, there is very good agreement.
+The three time-series charts on the previous page serve as a demonstration of the overall good agreement between the modeled and observed temperature (top), specific humidity [moisture] (middle) and wind speed (bottom) fields for the SEMAP states.
+The observed weather fields are in red and the modeled fields are in blue.

+A summary of domain 2 annual statistics for the FULL and SEMAP regions are presented in the tables below.
+Statistics are compared to those target values found in the Metric table in Section 2.3.
+Error statistics that exceed the target errors are highlighted in red; otherwise the entries are colored green.
+The reader should be reminded that the values contained in Section 2.3 are target values from the historical record and the color scheme should not be construed simply as a pass or fail designation.
+Note that rounding may introduce small disagreements between values in different columns.

+FULL